crazii/blade/Document/CodingStandard.md

       by this restriction, Blade can link against different version MSVC CRT libs,
-      i.e. perform a release build (using /MD) of the projects with one single project with opmization disabled(/Od) and linking agaist debug CRT (/MDd), so that the single project can be debugged, without bearing the low overall performance if debug build.
+      i.e. perform a release build (using /MD) of the projects with one single project with opmization disabled(/Od) and linking agaist debug CRT (/MDd), so that the single project can be debugged, without bearing the low overall performance of debug build.
-      also, by doing this, Blade can establish a universal SDK, not multiple VS2015 sdk & VS2017 sdk.
+      also, by doing this, blade can establish a universal SDK, not multiple VS2015 sdk & VS2017 sdk.

   2. hide implementation details using **interface** or **Pimpl**. the purpose is to reduece depedency & also can improve C++ compling speed.